-The PRS Dragon III seems like a nice guitar... but it IS expensive and would you play it at this cost?
-Read a review of this rare instrument... now updated with video.
+The PRS Dragon III is a nice guitar but expensive and would you play it at this cost?
+Read a review of this rare instrument.

 Paul Reed Smith Dragon III Review

 Of course the problem in reviewing this exact guitar is that it has never been played since the day they packed it in it's box and sold it to an employee who eventually sold it to me.
 Am I going to play the Dragon III?
 Unfortunately not.
 Firstly, I completed a video review of this PRS Dragon III.
 I showed the main features etc. so let's get some of that down in to print here.

 The Prs Dragon III #55

 The very first time I saw this guitar I thought what a great piece of kit this guitar is.
 This is a 1994 PRS Dragon III with a unit number of #55 out of around 100 pieces made at the time by PRS.
 It was clear to me from the outset that this guitar had never been played - you could tell immediately.
 In any case the story of this guitar goes something like this.

 Back in around 2009 (maybe) I was walking around a world famous guitar show and one guy had about five or six PRS guitars, a 1953 Gibson Les Paul Gold Top, and an array of other guitars by famous makers.
 This guitar was on the presentation table along with another rare PRS guitar, a PRS 'Rosewood' guitar with rose pattern on the neck - of which I had never seen one of those before.
 Indeed that guitar is shown on my videos on YouTube at www.youtube.com/tonymckenziecom if you want to dig a little.
 It was the only 'rosewood' guitar that had the Brazilian rosewood actually finished in lacquer - and that has since been confirmed a number of times by others.